bmac2003/ECE270-Final-Project-Public/README.md

 project/tests contains testing sequences for all of the modules used to create the drum machine, provided by the class

 project/workdir contains the .sv files that constitue the System Verilog I wrote to build the drum machine.
 They were all written from scratch to pass the tests provided to us and then integrated into the top.sv module to implement the actual functionality of the program.
+(These files have been removed so that
+I can make this repository public)

 project/build and project/support were used to verify some elements of the design but were provided by the class